A New Way to Parent… Conscious Parenting

-Between seeing clients at the office, starting a new teaching position and being a full time mom, I was finding myself too preoccupied and distracted at home last week.
+Between seeing clients at the office, starting a new teaching position and being a full-time mom, I was finding myself too preoccupied and distracted at home last week.
 My oldest daughter came up to me one afternoon and asked me if I would play with her.
 I responded, “Sure how about later.”
 But later did not come.
 I continued to be preoccupied for the rest of the evening.
 The next day she came up to me and brought her paint set and asked me if I would paint with her.
 I found myself telling her again, “Sure later.”
 Well, later never came.
 I honestly forgot about her request and what I had promised her twice in a row.

 People often ask me what is the difference between traditional versus conscious parenting.
 I would say that the main difference between the two is that in conscious parenting you are always in a position of self reflecting on what kind of parent you are being both to your children and to yourself.
 So essentially, being a conscious parent means taking time to self reflect and think about what is working and what is not for you and your family as you move through the difference developmental stages of your child’s life.